NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 This project utilizes the Concurrent Multi-protocol Timeslot API in Nordic Semiconductor's S110 v8.0 SoftDevice for the  nRF51-series micro-controllers to run a scannable advertiser concurrently with the SoftDevice.
+The provided build scripts and project files support both the PCA10028 and PCA10031 development boards.

 This project also contains an example of how to run a concurrent multi-protocol observer concurrently with the SoftDevice.